moneroguides/1x03-using-moneo-as-money/script.md

 - *Tab* to complete the line
 - Hit *Enter* to run

-When Feather starts for the first time you will be greeted by the welcome screen with connection options.
+When Feather starts for the first time you'll be greeted by the welcome screen with connection options.
 Here is where you will choose the Monero node that your wallet will eventually connect to.

 Ready to get going?
-Let's dive right in!
+Let's dive in!

 After following all the steps in the last video, you should be able to choose the *Select node manually* option